prdx/RAM-CPU-Benchmarking/README.md

 make
 ./cache_predictor 1 // Run the cache size
 ./cache_predictor 2 // Run the cache line size
+./cache_predictor 3 // Run the CPU associativity

 ```

+To run on mac, remove the CPU affinity code, as the CPU affinity functions only work on Linux machine.

 ## Result

-Please refer to the ram_predictor.ipynb or ram_predictor.pdf.
+Please refer to the Cache.ipynb or Cache.pdf.
+All the results are in *.csv* files.